 I have flipped houses since 2001 through good and bad markets.
 If you buy houses cheap enough and sell them fast enough you can make it through the down markets and make a lot of money in the up markets.

-How to start flipping houses and conclusion
+How to start flipping houses

 House flipping is a lot of work, but is a lot of fun as well.
 I make a great living flipping houses and it is not even a full-time job for me.
 I also spend time selling houses as a Realtor, running my real estate team and running this blog.
 The income from flipping is a great way for me to buy more rental properties, which provide long-term income.
 Flipping has also taught me how to find great deals for rental properties and how to run my business better.
 If you want to start flipping houses, it is not something you can spend a couple of hours on a week and make $50,000 on in two months.
 It takes time, hard work and experience to become a successful flipper.